Healthcare Insights

 Which hospital serves the most pancreatic cancer patients?

-According to our data, the Moffitt Cancer Center Magnolia Campus had the most pancreatic cancer-related visits in 2022, with 2.7% of all pancreatic cancer visits in the United States that year.
+According to our data, the Moffitt Cancer Center Magnolia Campus had the most pancreatic cancer-related visits in 2024, with 4.55% of pancreatic cancer visits tracked.
+In recent years, it has also been among the top three hospitals for bladder, breast, and prostate cancer diagnoses.

 What are the main types of pancreatic cancer?